 Our Editors' Choice Award goes to the Osprey Packs Mutant 38.
 As the name might suggest, this pack is a new breed, leading the charge in a brave new world of comfortable, high-performance climbing packs.
 The Mutant is a successful cross between Osprey's focus on comfort, and the light, fast, and simple designs desired by alpine climbers.
-This is an entirely featured alpine climbing pack that is still simple enough to compete with our light-and-fast specialist packs.
+This is a fully featured alpine climbing pack that is still simple enough to compete with our light-and-fast specialist packs.
 If we could only own one model, this would be it.
 It carries heavy loads like a beast, then strips down into a light and streamlined summit machine.
-So whatever mutation happened at Osprey that allowed this pack to make it to the shelves—we hope there is more of that on the way.

 Read review: Osprey Mutant 38